Search

 Groot Constantia

-Built in the 17th Century, the manor house at Groot Constantia is one of the oldest buildings in the country, so it is not all that surprising that is comes with a ghost story.
+Built in the 17th Century, the manor house at Groot Constantia is one of the oldest buildings in the country, so it is not particularly surprising that it comes with a ghost story.
 Simon van der Stel and his wife were among the earliest settlers in the Cape and Van der Stel was super attached to the land.
-So much so, it seems he still doesn’t want to let it go.
-Van der Stel has been seen strolling to the swimming pool on summer mornings to go and have a dip…
+So much so, it seems, he still doesn’t want to let it go.
+Van der Stel has been seen strolling to the swimming pool on summer mornings to take a dip…

 The Ghostly Couple of Kronendal